 As citizens of the great first town in the first state, we are working to preserve the New Road corridor that abuts the Great Marsh, our last open natural area east of route one in Lewes.
 Once this land is developed it is gone forever.
 Neither the water table or the road can withstand the potential for so many new homes on this now open space.
 We cannot sit quietly and watch the beauty that has attracted so many to our lovely town be destroyed, as we are dedicated to preservation in Lewes.

 Unfortunately, these efforts failed and the sale has moved forward.
-The development is scheduled for the Sussex County Planning and Zoning on 11/29/18.
-Please send emails and letters!
-Our goal and focus now is to encourage Sussex County, and the City of Lewes, to manage development through the use of wetlands buffers and responsible development to help lessen the impact of development on the Great Marsh.
-We also urge the coity and county to slow down on approving development until the roads and infrastructure are improved, for the safety of Lewes residents.
+The Suusex County Planning & Zoning Commission approved the subdivision on 12/12/18.
+We are disappointed in this outcome, but are not quitting!
+Our goal and focus now is to encourage Sussex County, and the City of Lewes, to manage development through the use of wetlands buffers. better density calculations, and responsible development to help lessen the impact of development on the Great Marsh.
+We also urge the city and county to slow down on approving development until the roads and infrastructure are improved, for the safety of Lewes residents.

 Sign up to volunteer or get updates about meetings, petitions, and actions